AliMuhammadK62/Multilarm/README.md

 •	If you have got a list of timetables (e.g. permanent Salat calendar), use Microsoft Word to properly format the date and time, removing any unwanted spaces and characters, line feeds etc. Use special character placeholders in Find/Replace box (e.g. ^p for line feed).
 •	It is possible in Linux / Raspberry Pi to auto-start the application at boot in a headless mode and therefore obviate the need for further interaction with the system once it is properly set up.
-•	To set up a word audio library to read aloud any text from the console screen, you need to first identify unique words in your text (TextData (18)).
-There are quite a few online tools (e.g. https://design215.com/toolbox/wordlist.php).
-Thereafter those words can be individually recorded with appropriate pause following each word (probably 250 milliseconds?).
-Alternatively, all the words can be recorded in a long audio files, which can later be clipped with and audio editing tool (e.g. Audible) and named as the word contained within.
+•	While recording unique words for TTS library using the Control+R in the console, please ensure appropriate pause following each word (probably 250 milliseconds?) to make playback more clear and natural-sounding.
 •	For text-to-speech covering any time data, you would need to provide recorded audio for word covering number 0 to 20, 30, 40 and 50 – a total of 23 files.
 •	Please use 29-day month for February if using with the whole year data and ensure any daylight savings adjustments are applied after March or October finished in the UK.
 •	Please include MultilarmError.log and Multilarm.config.xml from the application root directory to report any bugs.